objectionary/sodg.rs/README.md

 Criterion benchmarks live under `benches/bench.rs` and cover vertex management, edge insertion/removal/lookups, and multi-segment `find()` traversals across degrees 1, 31, 32, 33, and 64.
+The label interner and hybrid edge index keep the hot path allocation-free for vertices with a small fan-out and continue to scale once a vertex surpasses 32 distinct edges.
 Run all Criterion suites with:

 ```bash
 cargo bench --bench bench